Plastic sheeting or mulch in vegetable gardens proves to be a useful tool for some garden crops.

 Accelerate Plant Growth

-The gas carbon dioxide (CO2), is important in the process of photosynthesis.
-The black sheeting greatly reduces the ability for CO2 to pass through the plastic.
+The gas carbon dioxide (CO2) is important in the process of photosynthesis.
+The black sheeting greatly reduces the ability of CO2 to pass through the plastic.

 The moisture that would normally evaporate from the soil is held in by the sheeting.
 The reduced evaporation does not mean less irrigation will be required for optimal plant growth.

 Why?
 Plants grown with mulch often grow twice the size of crops grown on bare soil.
 Larger plants need more irrigation.

 You’ll have better soil moisture control as excess water runs off the sheets into the rows.
 This reduces excess water stress and keeps plants from drowning.

 Reduce the Spread of Diseases